 Last June 28th, renowned sci-fi writer Harlan Ellison passed away at the age of 84.
 Ellison is considered one of the most prolific and influential sci-fi writers of the 20th century and today we’re going to take a look at the video game adaptation of one of his most famous short stories: I Have No Mouth, And I Must Scream.

 I Have No Mouth, And I Must Scream is a graphic adventure developed by The Dreamers Guild and published by Cyberdreams and Acclaim.
 It was originally released in 1995 for DOS and Macintosh.
-In 2013, it was re-released by Night Dive Studios at Steam and GOG.com, for Windows, Macintosh and Linux.
-And in 2016, it was gain re-released in Google Play and Apple Store, for Android and iOS.
+In 2013, it was re-released by Night Dive Studios for Windows, Macintosh and Linux.
+And in 2016, it was again re-released for Android and iOS.

-The original short-story was published in 1967 and it quickly became one of Ellison’s most famous works, winning several awards, including the Hugo Award.
-And Cyberdreams, famous by their adult-themed sci-fi, fantasy and horror games, decided to adapt Ellison’s short-story into a graphic adventure game.
-But unlike other video game adaptations, Ellison was actively involved in it from the start, from co-writing the game’s script to voice AM, the game’s main antagonist.
+The original short story was published in 1967 and it quickly became one of Ellison’s most famous works, winning several awards, including the Hugo Award.
+And Cyberdreams, well known for their adult-themed sci-fi, fantasy and horror games, decided to adapt Ellison’s short story into a graphic adventure game.
+But unlike other video game adaptations, Ellison was actively involved from the start, from co-writing the game’s script to voice AM, the game’s main antagonist.

 But before we take a look at the game, let’s first look at the covers, shall we?

-The original cover features a central image of Ellison himself with his mouth covered by what it looks like computer circuitry, hinting at the game’s plot.
-In some editions of the game, the central image was in fact a 3D mousepad that was shipped along with the game.
-It’s a very eerie image that conveys oppression by technology, which is one of the game’s main themes.
+The original cover features a central image of Ellison himself with his mouth covered by what looks like computer circuitry, hinting at the game’s plot.
+In some editions of the game, the central image was in fact a 3D mouse pad that was shipped along with the game.
+It’s a very eerie look that conveys oppression by technology, which is one of the game’s main themes.